isabellyrocha/sgx-ompss-apps/README.md

 ```

 ## Install InfluxDB
-> We use InfluxDB for storage of the energy measurements.
-Therefore, if you're not insterested in energy this step can be skipped.
+> We only use InfluxDB for storing the power measurements.
+Therefore, if you're not insterested in energy evaluation this step can be skipped.

 - Install and setup database
 ```Shell